Nashashibi family: Family since 1948

 In 1947, the United Nations voted in favour of the partition of Palestine, which Arab leaders rejected.
-A conflict was to erupt that would decide that the Zionists, with their superior leadership, training and arms received in World War II, would gain the partition and independent state they desired in Palestine.
-However, during the time before the proclamation of the Jewish State, other Arab states staked their interest in helping the Palestinian Arabs.
-Egypt came to the aid of the Husayni mufti, and the Nashashibi clan supported King Abdullah of Jordan.
-Despite outside aid, events such as that at Dayr Yasin caused an Arab exodus, and the situation turned in favor of the Jews.
-The proclamation of the state of Israel was made in May 1948.

-Following Israeli statehood in May 1948, the mufti attempted to form from Egypt the All Palestine Government in Gaza, but Abdullah of Jordan prevented this and annexed the larger remaining Arab area of Palestine (now called the West Bank) to Transjordan, forming the Kingdom of Jordan.
+Following Israeli statehood in May 1948, the Mufti attempted to form from Egypt the All Palestine Government in Gaza, but Abdullah of Jordan prevented this and annexed the larger remaining Arab area of Palestine (now called the West Bank) to Transjordan, forming the Kingdom of Jordan.
 After Jordan's takeover of the West Bank, Raghib al-Nashashibi served as a minister in the Jordanian government, governor of the West Bank, member of the Jordanian Senate, and the first military governor of the West Bank in Palestine.
 The appointment, with the backing by Arab states, other than Egypt, signaled the defeat of the mufti.

 Currently, members of the clan hold prominent positions in the Palestine National Council and the Palestine Liberation Organization.